bcallanan/dockers/README.md

 If you want to try it out and you get stuck I can help.
 Just ask!

 Oh, and by the way the ethereum docker works too!
 I have or will expose the ethereum microservice repo which will work with that docker-compose.
-I had applied for an opportunity the had the job desc covering it.
+I had applied for an opportunity that had a job desc covering it.
 So, at first, I did a crash-course in ethereum blockchain.
 Got it working, built a blockchain microservice that had hooks into the docker set up.
 Then, they didnt even ask a single question on it.
-Instead, they asked maxOccurence Element in a list of integers or strings whaever the case.
+Instead, they asked maxOccurence Element in a list of integers or strings whatever the case (either works).

 here's the magic on that one...
 Though I really wanted the job they went with someone else.
 I had wished they asked about blockchain and what I had accomplished.
 But at least I learned a lot about myself and the technology.
 No harm / no foul.
 My appologies for my disappointment